liferay/liferay-docs/userGuide/en/chapters/04-liferay-collaboration-suite.markdown

 #### Permissions

 Permissions can be set not only on threads, but also on individual posts.
 You can choose to limit a particular conversation or a post to only a select group of people.
 To do this, click the *Permissions* link on the post and then select among the *Delete, Permissions, Subscribe, Update, and View* permissions for the particular role to which you want to grant particular access.
 This function can be used, for example, to allow some privileged users to post on a certain thread, while others are only allowed to view it.
 Other combinations of the above permissions are also possible.
+Next, let's discuss Liferay's Wiki portlet.

 ## Wikis